-3.2.2.1 Application Technology Type
+3.2.2 Application Technology Type

-The Application Technology Type field indicates the type of application information carried in the IPS DS messages.
+The Application Technology Type field is an 8-bit value that indicates the type of application information carried in the IPS DS messages.
 The AICF communicates the Application Technology Type parameter to the IPS DS via a local, implementation-dependent interface.

-For ACARS-based applications, this parameter indicates one of two types: "ACARS ATS / IPS DS" for ARINC 622 (FANS-1/A) or ARINC 623 (character-based ATS) messages; and "ACARS AOC / IPS DS" for all other non-ATS ACARS messages.
-As shown in Table 3-2, the AICF Mapping Function assigns the Application Technology Type based on the value of the ACARS message Label or the MFI (in the case of an ACARS peripheral) contained in the Uncompressed Application Data, as follows:
+For ACARS-based applications, the three most significant bits of the 8-bit value indicates one of two general types: "ACARS ATS / IPS DS" for ARINC 622 (FANS-1/A) or ARINC 623 (character-based ATS) messages; and "ACARS AOC / IPS DS" for all other non-ATS ACARS messages.
+As shown in Table 3-2, these two types map directly to associated ports for ats-acars (5911) and aoc-acars (5913), respectively, which are registered with the Internet Assigned Numbers Authority (IANA) and specified in ICAO Doc.
+9896 Part III.

+The least significant five bits of the 8-bit Application Technology Type value identity the specific ACARS application.
+These bits are assigned by the AICF Mapping Function based on the value of the ACARS message Label or the MFI (in the case of an ACARS peripheral) contained in the Uncompressed Application Data, as follows: